A CTP Insurer must endeavour to resolve your claim as soon as possible by making an offer of settlement:

 Negotiating your settlement

 The settlement process may involve some negotiation.
 If you receive an offer of settlement from the CTP Insurer, you (or your legal representative) may negotiate and submit a counter-offer.
 Likewise, if you have given written notice to the CTP Insurer with an offer to settle, they may accept your offer or make a counter-offer.
-A counter-offer must be include enough details and supporting material to enable you to assess the offer and make an informed decision.
+A counter-offer must include enough details and supporting material to enable you to assess the offer and make an informed decision.

 You should discuss the process, timeframes and legal requirements for settlement offers with the CTP Insurer or your legal representative.